There’s one thing I absolutely love about December in Europe beyond anything and everything else: Christmas Markets.

 By the time December rolls around, it’s pretty much winter in Cologne.
 Temperatures tend to be around 0°C. If you plan on exploring a handful of the city’s Christmas Markets, some walking and quite a bit of outdoor time may be involved.
 Make sure to dress for the weather!
 (For me, hats, mitts, and scarves are a must).

 With December here, it’s time for some #AdventAdventures!
-Find out why #Cologne’s Christmas Markets… Click To Tweet
+Find out why #Cologne’s Christmas Markets are worth a visit today: Click To Tweet

 TIP: If you’re feeling chilly, you can always warm up with a hot mug of glühwein.